aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio/week2/index.md

 ## Homework

-**We don't have a class on Tuesday, April 15, 2022 since Matti has to be in admissions interviews.
+**We don't have a class on Tuesday, March 15, 2022 since Matti has to be in admissions interviews.

 Note that we still have the rooms L208 and G203 booked so you can work there if you want.
 You can also use the class time for the following homework: